KellyChen8411/Nice_stay/README.md

 ### 2. Host Features
 - Create, edit, and delete house
   - Images are stored on AWS S3
-  - When edit or delete, unused images will be deleted on S3 simultaneously
+  - When editing or deleting, unused images will be deleted on S3 simultaneously
-  - House cannot be deleted when there is booking existing
+  - House cannot be deleted when there is any booking existing

 https://user-images.githubusercontent.com/41458099/181506240-65674af6-9643-4066-9246-0c91b3985a6a.mp4

 - Blacklist mechanism
-  - Guest in blacklist cannot book houses of the host
+  - Guests blacklisted by hosts cannot book their houses

 https://user-images.githubusercontent.com/41458099/181507035-6decb433-1b35-4fa7-bf48-7cb31d82842d.mp4